torbsd/torbsd.github.io/faq.md

 a clear graph that strikingly, and disturbingly in our opinions, illustrates the monoculture in relay platforms.

-## "Doesn't the [Tor web site download page](https://www.torproject.org/download/download-easy.html.en) list a Tor Browser for GNU/Linux, that also supports 'Unix, BSD'?" ##
+## "Doesn't the [Tor web site download page](https://www.torproject.org/download/download-easy.html.en) list a Tor Browser Bundle for GNU/Linux, that also supports 'Unix, BSD'?" ##

 That is true, but unfortunately inaccurate.
 The current Tor download does not work on any of the BSDs for a variety of reasons.